-To be competitive for funding, applicants must propose to conduct research that delivers against the above objectives, and those of the Dementia, Ageing and Aged Care Mission.
+To be competitive for funding, applicants must propose to conduct research that delivers against the above objectives and those of the Early to Mid-Career Researchers initiative.
 Applicants are encouraged to propose novel and/or innovative research and describe how the outcomes of the research will be translated into health benefits for Australians.

-Applications to this grant opportunity must propose research that addresses one of the four Streams of research.
-An application may be submitted to one of the above four Streams only.
+Applications to this grant opportunity must propose research that addresses one of the three Streams of research.
+An application may only be submitted to one of the above three Streams only.
 Applicants must specify the Stream to which they are applying in their application.

-The intended outcome of the research funded by this grant opportunity is to improve the health and wellbeing of Australians by:
+The intended outcomes of the research funded by this grant opportunity is to improve the health and wellbeing of Australians by: